Ace-FT/ace-ft/readme.md

 ## IPFS implementation
   ### Uploading
 Files and datasets are uploaded to IPFS through an Infura node.
 A security CORS privacy has been set on Infura node to make sure files can only be posted through Ace DApp.
+Once a file is uploaded, it gets assigned a unique CID, corresponding to its location on IPFS.

-In a future upgrade, we could imagine Ace users being able to configure in a Settings section which IPFS node they prefer using: the default Infura IPFS node, the browser IPFS node, or their own IPFS node.
+In a future upgrade, we could imagine Ace users being able to configure in a Settings section which IPFS node they prefer using: the default Infura IPFS node, a in-browser IPFS node, or their own IPFS node.

 By default, *optimistic mode* is set to off, which means Ace will check the file availablity on IPFS by calling `checkFileAvailability` function.
-This function sends a HTTP HEAD method on different IPFS gateways (cloudflare at https://cloudflare-ipfs.com/ipfs, pinata at https://gateway.pinata.cloud/ipfs, W3s at https://w3s.link/ipfs...).
+This function sends a HTTP HEAD request on different IPFS gateways stored in an environment variable (cloudflare at https://cloudflare-ipfs.com/ipfs, pinata at https://gateway.pinata.cloud/ipfs, W3s at https://w3s.link/ipfs, etc...), and the file's CID.

-When *optimistic mode* is set to on, `checkFileAvailability` function is not called, but the file availability on IPFS will not be verified before proceeding
+When *optimistic mode* is set to on, `checkFileAvailability` function is not called, but the file availability on IPFS will not be verified before proceeding.

   ### Downloading
-To be downloaded, the file needs to be available on IPFS, before processing download, `checkFileAvailability` function is called until it returns `true` and the gateway URL where the file has been found.
+To be downloaded, the file needs to be available on IPFS.
+Before processing download, `checkFileAvailability` function is called until it returns `true` and the IPFS gateway URL where the file has been found.

+  Once downloaded, the file gets unencrypted with the key from the result file of the iExec task.

 ## Use cases
 - Content monetization